hotwired-laravel/turbo-laravel/docs/conventions.md

 You may want to split up your views in smaller chunks (aka. "partials"), such as a `comments/_comment.blade.php` to display a comment resource, or `comments/_form.blade.php` to display the form for both creating and updating comments.
 This allows you to reuse these _partials_ in [Turbo Streams](/docs/{{version}}/turbo-streams).

-Alternatively, you may override opt-in to a `{plural}.partials.{singular}` convention for your partials location by calling the `Turbo::usePartialsSubfolderPattern()` method of the Turbo Facade from your `AppServiceProvider::boot()` method:
+Alternatively, you may override the pattern to a `{plural}.partials.{singular}` convention for your partials location by calling the `Turbo::usePartialsSubfolderPattern()` method of the Turbo Facade from your `AppServiceProvider::boot()` method:

 ```php
 <?php